Do your research

-Agents however will generally charge around 10-15% of the rental income you receive, though you may feel this is worth it for the extra work they do for you.
-For more information read our guide, Letting Agents: Are They Really Worth the Cost?
+Agents, however, will generally charge around 10-15% of the rental income you receive, though you may feel this is worth it for the work they do for you.

-Ask your lettings agent how much they feel you should charge for rent, but remember that this decision is down to you so it may be useful to gather opinions of two or three agents before settling on a figure.
+Ask your lettings agent how much they feel you should charge for rent, but remember that this decision is down to you, so it may be useful to gather the opinions of two or three agents before you decide.

-If you are using an agent they can also perform reference and credit checks on potential tenants to ensure everything is above board - if not, you will need to do this yourself.
+If you use an agent, they can also perform reference and credit checks on potential tenants to ensure everything is above board - if not, you will need to do this yourself.

-Before you make your property available for rent you will need to decide whether to let your house furnished or unfurnished. but remember that if you do leave some of your own furniture or belongings in the rented property these should be minimal.
+Before you make your property available for rent, you will need to decide whether to let your house furnished or unfurnished.

 Other things to consider before any tenants move in include:

-It is very important that your current insurer knows of your intention to let your property, both in terms of your buildings and your contents home insurance.
+It is very important that your current buildings and contents insurer knows of your intention to let your property, as these policies may need to be amended.

-You would have to take into account this deduction as well as any deductions from your agent if you are using one, then see how much you are left with.
+You will have to take into account any tax deductions as well as letting agent fees, then see how much you are left with.

-If you do not want to move out you could rent out a room of your home and bring in a little extra money while you try to sell your house.
+If you do not want to move out, you could rent out a room in your home and bring in a little extra money.

-Under the government's Rent a Room scheme you can earn up to £4,250 each tax year, tax free by renting a furnished room in your family home.
+Under the government's Rent a Room scheme you can earn up to £4,250 each tax year, tax free by renting a furnished room in your family home (due to rise to £7,500 each tax year from April 2016).
 This roughly equates to a tax-free income of £354 a month or £81 a week.